 Best Time to Visit Lima

 There is never a wrong time to visit Lima.
 Though, depending on your interests, there may be a season that is best suited for your travels.
-From March to May and September to November, the city experiences mild temperatures and humidity.
+From March to May and September to November, the city sees mild temperatures and humidity combined to make the city feel warm.
 It does not rain, which makes the fall and spring the busiest for tourism.
 There is plenty to do in Lima during these months.

-From June to August, temperatures are cold, especially at night, though it doesn’t rain often.
-Usually, tourists who are planning to visit the Andean Mountains prefer these winter months.
-You can also experience some great cultural and religious festivals in Lima in June and July.
+It can be a bit cold June to August, especially at night, though it doesn’t rain much.
+Usually, tourists who are willing to visit the Andean Mountains prefer winter months.
+You can also experience some great festivals in Lima in June and July.

 How to Get to Lima

 Most travelers prefer to fly to Lima if they are coming from abroad.
 It is home to the most prominent international airport in the country, Jorge Chavez International Airport.
 Flights from all over the continent and further abroad fly to Lima.